chrishuman0923/postgreSQL_Docker/README.md

 In essence, we need to map the directory(ies) in our container that hold our data to a location on our host machine.

-In our docker-compose.yml (line #25), you can see how we mapped or persisent volume.
+In our docker-compose.yml (line #25), you can see how we mapped our persisent volume.
 This reads the same as our port mapping.

 > Map all the information to the `./db/data` directory on our host machine from the `/var/lib/mysql` directory in the container.